 Gifts & DonationsExpand All

-Depending on the donated items and the library’s current holdings and needs, items may be added to the collection, offered to other libraries, or sold in a library book sale.
+Depending on the donated items and the library’s current holdings and needs, items may be added to the collection, offered to other libraries, or disposed of.
 At this time we are not accepting donations of vinyl records and may only accept other older media formats on an individual basis.

-If you have a small number of items to donate, you may bring them to the library during regular hours.
-You will be asked to complete a “Gift Information Slip,” though you may donate the items anonymously if you so desire.
+If you have a small number of items to donate (2 small boxes or less), you may bring them to the library during regular hours.
+You will be asked to complete a donation form though you may donate the items anonymously if you so desire.

 The Music Library cannot provide appraisals of potential gifts, though you will receive a gift receipt letter with a brief description of your donation.
 Please contact your tax professional for an accurate estimation of your donation’s value.

-To financially support the library donate through the FSU Foundation and select Warren D. Allen Music Library Fund (F07890).
+To financially support the Music Library, donate through the FSU Foundation and select Warren D. Allen Music Library Fund (F07890).